 Behind the beach is a marshland, a haven for birds and other wildlife; even grass snakes can be seen swimming in the water.
 Nature lovers will be glad to know that there is a bird hide here offering visitor a chance to witness these creatures in their natural habitat.

-Forest Cove is Blackpool Sands’ lesser-known sister beach, surrounded by rolling hills and lapped up by the sparkling waters of Start Bay.
+Landcombe Cove is Blackpool Sands’ lesser-known sister beach, surrounded by rolling hills and lapped up by the sparkling waters of Start Bay.
 Because of being less popular than its adjacent beaches, it’s a perfectly tranquil spot to spend the day reading and basking in the sunshine.
+Although, the best way to access it is from the water as the climb down is particularly challenging.

 This small inlet sits between Blackpool Sands and Strete Gate Beach with access via the South West Coast Path over beautiful green farmland and close to the coastal village of Strete.